InceptionCyberSecurity/Hyperion3/README.md

 # Hyperion v3.1 For Archlinux/Blackarch or Kali (recommended).
-Can be used in Ubuntu with changes given in script comments.
 Install ArchLinux, then convert to BlackArch, see https://www.blackarch.org/downloads.html, or use Kali Linux in VirtualBox. <br/>
 Backend scripts used to drive results-based automated IT Security system for arcadeusops.com.
 Written in Bash and Python3. <br/>
 Written by Nathan Jones nathan.jones@arcadeusops.com <br/>